These oddly shaped artificial ponds tucked into woods and meadows in the heart of the Willamette Valley are a real gem

 The biggest crowds will come with the trout, which are trucked in a few times each spring and probably again in the fall.

 On our most recent check, which we provide as an example, trout stocking was set to begin in February and continue with regular visits until May.
 That’s four solid months of trout fishing.

 Stocking also was scheduled to resume for the Labor Day Weekend, with a handful of fall plantings planned.

 In many cases, ODFW shows St. Louis Ponds anglers some extra trout fishing love by stocking both the typical pan-sized legal rainbows as well as a pretty good number of larger “trophy” trout.

-Trout are typically stocked in a select number of ponds, with the most likely to be the pond closest to the main parking lot, which also has very accessible bank access.
+Trout are typically stocked in a select number of ponds, usually Pond No. 1 and 3, which are closest to the main parking lot and have very accessible bank access.

 Sometimes these plantings support family fishing events that the Oregon Department of Fish and Wildlife hosts at the park.
 Extra fish may be stocked then, and there are typically still lots of trout around following the event.